Uniform Approximation of Eigenproblems of a Large-Scale Parameter-Dependent Hermitian Matrix: A Subspace Framework

 \section{A Subspace Framework}

 The bounds described in the previous section are used in \cite{SirK16} to form a subspace ${\mathcal V}$ such that $\lambda_{\min}^{\mathcal V}(\mu)$ is an approximation for $\lambda_{\min}(\mu)$ for all $\mu \in {\mathcal D}$.
-The practice employed in \cite{SirK16} is a greedy procedure to gradually reduce the maximal error (i.e., the maximal gap between the upper and lower bounds of the previous section) on a discrete subset of ${\mathcal D}$, similar to the strategy adopted in \SCM \cite{HuyRSP07}.
+The practice used in \cite{SirK16} is a greedy procedure to gradually reduce the maximal error (i.e., the maximal gap between the upper and lower bounds of the previous section) in a discrete subset of ${\mathcal D}$, similar to the strategy adopted in \SCM \cite{HuyRSP07}.
 Formally, at the $j$-th iteration, given a set of points $\mu_1, \dots , \mu_j \in {\mathcal D}$ and a subspace ${\mathcal V}_j$ as in (\ref{eq:low_bound}) constructed based on these points, the estimate for the maximal error

 on a finite subset $\Xi$ of ${\mathcal D}$ is computed.
-The points $\mu_1, \dots , \mu_j$ are enriched with $\mu_{j+1}\in \Xi$, which is a maximizer of the maximization problem in \eqref{eq:errXi}, and the subspace ${\mathcal V}_j$ is expanded into ${\mathcal V}_{j+1}$ with the inclusion of the eigenvectors of $A(\mu_{j+1})$ corresponding to its $\ell$ smallest eigenvalues.
-Then the ($j+1$)st iteration is carried out similarly.
-This procedure is repeated until the estimate for the maximal error is less than a prescribed tolerance.
+The points $\mu_1, \dots , \mu_j$ are enriched with $\mu_{j+1}\in \Xi$, which is a maximizer of the maximization problem in \eqref{eq:errXi}, and the subspace ${\mathcal V}_j$ is expanded into ${\mathcal V}_{j+1}$ with the inclusion of the eigenvectors of $A(\mu_{j+1})$ corresponding to its $\ell$-smallest eigenvalues.
+Then the ($j+1$)-st iteration is carried out similarly.
+This procedure is repeated until the estimate for the maximal error (i.e., (\ref{eq:errXi}) for some $j$) is less than a prescribed tolerance.

 Here, we propose to maximize the error estimate over the whole domain ${\mathcal D}$ rather than over a finite set $\Xi \subset {\mathcal D}$.
-That is at iteration $j$ we solve
+That is, at iteration $j$, we solve